-St. Louis, MO — In an effort to keep current with food trends, agribusiness giant Monsanto announced a gluten-free version of its popular and controversial herbicide RoundUp.
-Various advocacy groups celebrated and condemned the new product, with some calling for its immediate removal, with others praising the company’s forward thinking.
+St. Louis, MO — To keep current with food trends, agribusiness giant Monsanto announced a gluten-free version of its popular and controversial herbicide RoundUp.
+Various advocacy groups celebrated and condemned the new product, with some calling for its immediate removal, with others praising the company’s forward-thinking.

 “We are thrilled that Monsanto is taking this bold step to reduce the amount of gluten in the world,” said founder and CEO of Gluten Intolerants International Elise Carter, a group that advocates the removal of all gluten proteins from the marketplace.
 “Millions, if not billions of people on Earth suffer from the evils of gluten disease.
 And with this important step, Monsanto is securing a gluten-free world for everyone.”